DFE/MONK/doc/source/intro.rst

    framework.

  * :py:mod:`monk_tf.dev` - The device layer handles connections directly.
-   Connections can be added, removed, or get another position in the object sequence.
+   Connections can be added, removed, or assigned another position in the object sequence.
 How connections are handled to transfer commands to the :term:`target device` is handled by the devices, though.
 Therefore this layer allows a balanced trade-off between abstraction and control.